Violent

 What types of crime are most common in Long Beach?

-Based on FBI 2024 data, the most reported crimes in Long Beach include larceny-theft, aggravated assault, and burglary.
-Property crime is generally more common than violent crime.
+Based on FBI 2024 data, the most reported crimes in Long Beach are larceny-theft (30 reported incidents) and aggravated assault (23 reported incidents).
+Property crime outnumbers violent crime 1.3x in the city.

 Is Long Beach safe to visit?